A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 Level I: Structured Reconstruction

-10 Hours — $3,000
+10 Hours — $3,000 (Zoom)

-For couples who are intact but stagnant:
+This format works well for couples who are fundamentally intact but drifting.

 Predictable conflict loops.